Bikerbyte/monitoring_agent/README.md

 The agent runs locally on each server, periodically records resource metrics, checks internal and external TCP connectivity, classifies network failures, and writes structured JSON logs to the local machine.

-If you wish for larger scale monitoring agent integreted with Terraform/ Ansible/ Grafana etc, please check repo https://github.com/Bikerbyte/iac-monitoring-system
+If you wish for larger scale monitoring agent integreted with Terraform/ Ansible/ Grafana, please refer to the repo below. https://github.com/Bikerbyte/iac-monitoring-system

 ## Requirement Mapping